xuwang/aws-terraform/README.md

 ```
 $ make destroy_all
 ```
 This will destroy ALL resources created by this project.
+You will be asked to confirm before proceed.

 ## Customization